Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

 \citet{Sanders1988} first proposed a connection between the Ultra Luminous Infrared Galaxies (\ul s; \lirul) and quasars as two successive snapshots of merger event between two gas-rich spiral galaxies.
-Indeed, from IRAS 1 Jy \ul s studies, the merger-\ul\ connection has been revealed by a large fraction of interacting galaxies at $z<0.1$ \citep{Borne2000, Cui2001,Veilleux2002}.
-Besides, the merger fraction has been shown to increase as infrared luminosity raises, merging galaxy being prevalent population amongst \ul s to redshift $\sim$ 1 \citep{Shi2009}.
-However at higher redshift $\sim$ 2, the merging galaxy fraction drops slightly and non-interacting disk galaxy fraction increases \citep{Kartaltepe2012}.
+Indeed, the analysis of the IRAS 1 Jy \ul s survey revealed a large fraction of interacting galaxies at $z<0.1$ in favor of such merger-\ul\ scenario \citep{Borne2000, Cui2001,Veilleux2002}.
+Besides, the merger fraction has been shown to increase as infrared luminosity increases, merging galaxies being the prevalent population amongst \ul s to redshift z $\sim$ 1 \citep{Shi2009}.
+However at higher redshift z $\sim$ 2, the merging galaxy fraction drops slightly and non-interacting disk galaxy fraction increases \citep{Kartaltepe2012}.
 On the other hand, the merger-AGN connection is more difficult to observe.
-Although, in the local universe, optical luminous quasars are considered to be related to post-starburst merger stage \citep{Canalizo2001,Bennert2008}, at 1.5 $<$ z $<$ 2.5, AGNs are more likely to occur inside of normal disk or bulge galaxy, instead of interacting systems, suggesting that secular processes (such as bars or nucleus rings) may trigger nuclear activity instead of major-mergers \citep{Kocevsick2012}.
-The potential connection between \ul s and AGNs, is still under investigation, and the nature of underlying physical process responsible for such extreme far-infrared luminosity is in debate \citep{Sanders1996,Farrah2003}.
+Although, in the local universe, optical luminous quasars are considered to be related to post-starburst mergers \citep{Canalizo2001,Bennert2008}; at 1.5 $<$ z $<$ 2.5, AGNs are more likely to occur inside of normal disk or bulge galaxies instead of interacting systems, suggesting that secular processes (such as bars or nucleus rings) may trigger nuclear activity instead of major-merger \citep{Schawinski2011,Kocevsick2012}.
+The connection between ULIRGs and AGNs has been investigated for the past few years.
+The AGN fraction seems to rise with increasing infrared luminosity \citep{Genzel2000,Kartaltepe2010} as the AGN activity likely influences the host galaxy infrared spectral energy distribution (SED).
+Galaxies with higher mid-infrared flux ratio (i.e. F25/F60 $\geq$ 0.2) may be classified as ÒwarmÓ ULIRGs, which are supposed to be dominated by AGN.
+Galaxies with lower mid-infrared flux ratio (i.e. F25/F60 $\leq$ 0.2) may be classified as ÒcoldÓ ULIRGs, which are supposed to be dominated by star formation \citep{Sanders1988-2,Veilleux2009}.